Hansen's Bloodhounds

 • Sanitary bedding for the litter that can be cleaned/replaced frequently

-• New (not used, to avoid parvo) fencing and weather-ready footing for play areas that is safe
+• New (not used, to avoid parvo) fencing and weather-ready footing that can be properly cleaned for play areas that is safe

 Despite excellent health care, sometimes puppies do not live.
 In fact, more often than not, at least one puppy from each litter will die within three days.
 Expect potential loss of puppies at any time due to accidents, congenital defects, etc. Have a plan for what you will do with the puppy's body in these events.